Tepid US retail sales raising doubts about economy

 "Consumers are very much need-based," said Ken Perkins, president of RetailMetrics, a retail research firm.
 "If they're buying a new car, that leaves less money for a child's wardrobe."

-The trend has weakened sales and profits at retailers like Macy's.
+That trend has weakened sales and profits of many retailers, such as Macy's.
 On Wednesday, Macy's reported a disappointing profit for its second quarter and cut its outlook for the year.

-And Wal-Mart, the world's biggest retailer, issued an earnings report Thursday that intensified worries about the strength of U.S. consumers, long a driving force for the global economy.
+And Wal-Mart, the world's biggest retailer, issued a quarterly earnings report Thursday that intensified worries about the strength of U.S. consumers, long a driving force for the global economy.

-The Bentonville, Ark.-based discounter said it expects economic strains in the United States and abroad to squeeze its low-income shoppers the rest of the year.
+The Bentonville, Ark.-based discounter cut its annual profit and revenue forecasts.
+Wal-Mart said it expects economic strains in the United States and abroad to squeeze its low-income shoppers the rest of the year.
 Wal-Mart is considered an economic bellwether: It accounts for nearly 10 percent of nonautomotive retail spending in the United States.

 The state of the American consumer will be a key factor the Fed will consider in deciding whether to scale back its $85 billion a month in Treasury and mortgage bond purchases.
 Those purchases have been intended to keep rates on mortgages and other long-term loans near record lows.

-Chairman Ben Bernanke and other Fed officials have said the central bank could start slowing its bond purchases later this year if the economy continues to strengthen.
-Many economists think a slowdown in bond purchases will be announced at the Fed's next meeting on Sept.
+Chairman Ben Bernanke and other Fed officials have said the central bank may start slowing its bond purchases later this year.
+Many economists think the slowdown will be announced at the Fed's next meeting on Sept.
 17-18.

-Fears that a slowdown in Fed bond buying will hurt stocks and bonds, coupled with retailers' gloomier outlooks, sent financial markets plunging Thursday.
+Fears that a slowdown in the Fed's purchases will hurt stocks and bonds sent financial markets sinking Thursday.
 Many traders worry that less Fed bond buying will cause interest rates to rise and loans to grow more expensive.
-The Fed's aggressive bond buying is credited with helping drive the stock market's record run.
+Many believe that the Fed's aggressive bond buying has helped drive the stock market's record run.

-"It's not something you use when the economy is just struggling," Vitner said.
+"It's not something you use when the economy is just struggling," Vitner added.